 According to data sourced directly from our current online student population, our Online MBA program includes the following demographics:

-For Online MS in Marketing students, the three-day on-campus bootcamp residency weekend will take place immediately before your first term begins.
+For Online MS in Marketing students, the three-day on-campus residency weekend will take place immediately before your first term begins.

 The Online MBA and MS in Marketing programs are considered part-time programs and thus require approximately 20 hours of work per week, which includes time spent with lectures, research, and coursework.